vignesh61f1/todo-app/README.markdown

 1. Launch the app on your emulator or device.
 2. Add a new task by entering a title and optional description in the input fields.
-3. Tap the "Add Task" button to save the task.
+3. Tap the "plus icon" button to save the task.
 4. Mark tasks as completed by tapping a checkbox.
 5. Delete tasks by tapping the delete icon next to each task.

-## Contributing

-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For questions or feedback, reach out to [vignesh61f1](https://github.com/vignesh61f1).